oliwierptak/popo/README.md

 ### `itemType`

-Used by `array` data type.
+Used by `array` data type together with `itemName` element.
 Describes type of single array element.

 ```yaml
 property: